-6 Reasons to Convert to Christianity:
+6 Reasons to Convert to Christianity

-It's been 29 years since I gave my life to Christ, and I can tell you, the Christian life is not an easy, 'feel good' road.
+It's been more than 30 years since I gave my life to Christ, and I can tell you, the Christian life is not an easy, 'feel good' road.
 It doesn't come with a benefits package guaranteed to fix all of your problems, at least not this side of heaven.
 But I wouldn't trade it now for any other path.
 The benefits far outweigh the challenges.
 But, the only real reason to become a Christian, or as some say, to convert to Christianity, is because you believe with all of your heart that God exists, that his Word—the Bible—is true, and that Jesus Christ is who he says he is: "I am the way and the truth and the life."
 (John 14:6 NIV)

 Becoming a Christian won't make your life easier.
 If you think so, I suggest you take a look at these common misconceptions about the Christian life.
 Most likely, you won't experience sea-parting miracles every day.
 Yet the Bible does present several very convincing reasons to become a Christian.
 Here are six life-changing experiences worth considering as reasons to convert to Christianity.